-Corequisite: Must be taken in conjunction with WE 201 (Formerly

-A sequence of on-the-job learning experiences designed to assist the student in acquiring desirable work habits, attitudes and career awareness.
-Current employment or volunteer/unpaid experience need not be related to the students' educational goal.
+Corequisite: Must be taken in conjunction with WE 201 (Formerly WE 80AD).
+A sequence of on-the-job learning experiences designed to assist the student in acquiring desirable work habits, attititudes and career awareness.
+Current employment for volunteer/unpaid experience need not be related to the students' educational goal.
 One unit of credit is earned for each 60 hours of volunteer/unpaid work or 75 hours of paid work, with a maximum of three units per session, students must complete one other course in addition to Work Experience.
-May be repeated a maximum of three times for a total of six units.
+May be repeated a maximum of three times for a maximum of six units.
 (CSU) (Formerly WEGEN 81AC)

-WE 220 (1 - 4 UNITS) INTERNSHIP 3.5 TO 17 Hr.
-Lab
+WE 220 (1 - 4 UNITS) INTERNSHIP 3.5 TO 17 Hrs.
+Lec

-Corequisite: Must be taken in conjunction with WE 201(Formerly
+Corequisite: Must be taken in conjunction with WE 201(Formerly WE 80AD).

 A course that is supervised employment extending classroom-based occupational learning at an on-the-job learning site relating to the students' educational or occupational (major or career) goals.
-One unit of credit is earned for each 60 hours of volunteer/unpaid work or 75 hours of paid work, with a maximum of 4 units per semester.
+One unit of credit is earned for each 60 hours (3.8 to 15 hours a week) of volunteer/unpaid work or 75 hours (4.7 to 18.8 hours a week) of paid work, with a maximum of 4 units per semester.
 During a regular semester, students must complete a minimum of 7 units, including Work Experience.
 During the summer session, students must complete one other course in addition to Work Experience.
 Maximum credit sixteen units.
 (CSU) (Formerly WEOCC 82AD)